Licence to Kill: Music

 Initially Vic Flick, who had played lead guitar on Monty Norman's original 007 theme, and Eric Clapton were asked to write and perform the theme song to Licence to Kill and they produced a theme to match Dalton's gritty performance, but the producers turned it down and instead Gladys Knight's song and performance was chosen.
 The song was based on the "horn line" from "Goldfinger", seen as an homage to the film of the same name, which required royalty payments to the original writers.
 The song gave Knight her first British top-ten hit since 1977.
 The end credits feature the Top 10 R&B hit "If You Asked Me To", sung by Patti LaBelle.

 John Barry was originally intended to score but was not available at the time due to throat surgery after suffering a rupture of the esophagus in 1988 and it was considered unsafe to fly him from his home in New York to London to complete the score, post-production was extended to allow Barry time to recover.
 The soundtrack's score was composed and conducted by Michael Kamen, who was known for scoring many action films at the time, such as Lethal Weapon and Die Hard.
 Glen said he picked Kamen, feeling he could give "the closest thing to John Barry."

 Release

-Film ratings organisations had objections to the excessive and realistic violence, with both the Motion Picture Association of America and the British Board of Film Classification requesting content adaptations, with the BBFC in particular demanding the cut of 36 seconds of film.
-Licence to Kill became the first Bond film to receive a PG-13 rating from the MPAA’s ratings board, a rating that has been applied to every Bond film since.
+Film ratings organisations had objections to the excessive and realistic violence, with both the Motion Picture Association of America (MPAA) and the British Board of Film Classification requesting content adaptations, with the BBFC in particular demanding the cut of 36 seconds.
+Licence to Kill became the first Bond film to receive a PG-13 rating from the MPAA's ratings board, a rating that has been applied to every Bond film since (although there was no PG-13 rating before 1984, so it is quite likely that older films would have received that rating if it existed).
 The 2006 Ultimate Edition DVD of Licence to Kill marked the first release of the film without cuts.
 It remains the only Bond movie to be originally rated 15 by the BBFC.
+But for the subsequent cuts, the original examiners had been considering an 18 rating.